DekodeInteraktiv/localwp-projectbase-addon/README.md

 ### Multisite Config fixer.
 Updates the nginx config to support our project base multisite setup.

+### Convert to multisite
+Adds a button to convert site to multiste sub directory setup, you should be able to setup subdomains with this setup also.

 ### Root Path.
 Adds a input field to change the projects root path.
 Often legacy projects requires you to have a root path like this: "{{root}}/web" etc.